etiennestefa/EsEDM/README.md

 - Binary instruction without immediate value:

-  Operative code followed by 1 Register One Register Two 00
+  Operative code followed by 1, Register One, Register Two, 00

   example: Mov-R1-R2! turns into 0000 1 001 010 00000

 - Binary instruction with immediate value:

-  Operative code followed by 0 Register One Two's complement of the immediate value
+  Operative code followed by 0, Register One, Two's complement of the immediate value

   example: Not-R3-#1#! turns into 0001 0 011 00000001

 -  Ternary instruction without immediate value:

-  Operative code followed by 1 Register One Register Two Register Three 00
+  Operative code followed by 1, Register One, Register Two, Register Three, 00

   example: Add-R1-R2-R3! turns into 0100 1 001 010 011 00

  -  Ternary instruction with immediate value:

-  Operative code followed by 0 Register One Register Two two's complement of the immediate value
+  Operative code followed by 0, Register One, Register Two, Two's complement of the immediate value

   example: Sbt-R1-R2-#-1#! turns into 0110 0 001 010 11111